 CatwalkAreas above casino ceilings where security observes JDLR below.

-CC>CCAbbreviation for Casino Chips & Gaming Tokens Collectors Club. a 2500 member international organization.
+CCAAbbreviation for Casino Collectibles Association, a 2500 member international organization.

 R-xxxx Regular Member.
 Currently $20 per year dues.